 Karst View Trail access begins southwest of the Visitor Center.
 Trail difficulty: easy; Trail length: approximately 1/2 of a mile.

 The Oak Valley Loop trail provides visitors with experiences in savanna woodland forested habitat where birds and small mammals abound.
-This piece of land was purchased in cooperation with the Natural Heritage Land Trust and remains protected as a conservation easement.
+This piece of land was purchased in cooperation with the Groundswell Conservancy and remains protected as a conservation easement.

 Oak Valley Loop access begins southwest of the Visitor Center.
 Trail difficulty: moderate; Trail length: approximately 1/2 of a mile.